 Here we see again that Christianity is related to the person who proclaims it–consequently it is as far as possible from a "doctrine.""

 Outside of sharing a mention of Luther, this bears no resemblance to the rest of the quote attributed to Kierkegaard (claiming "Paul made Christianity the religion of Paul, not of Christ").
-Nor is the latter portion of the alleged quote ("Paul made Christianity the religion of Paul" through "the opposite of the original proclamation of Christ") found anywhere else I have been able to find in the Journals.
-That portion appears completely made up.

 I understand that not everyone has the time to do what I did, but surely the vagueness of the citation--not giving any page number or edition--should be a tip-off that the quote is questionable and people should avoid citing it without verification?
 And yet, as is the case with so many of these sorts of vaguely cited quotes, some people see them and just assume they're accurate when they're not.
 And if someone does not care enough about getting things right to avoid a mistake like this, why should one believe that they care enough about getting other things right, such as any other vaguely cited quotes they offer?